18 June 2018

 Table of contents

-The trade indicators could be defined as metrics or measurement tools that enable us to check as objectively as possible whether we are selling well or badly our products or services.
-In a nutshell, we could say that trade indicators serve to check that our sales strategies are working as we had planned, if we are achieving the commercial objectives we have set ourselves in the short, medium and long term.
+The trade indicators can be defined as metrics or measurement tools that allow us to check as objectively as possible if we are selling well or badly our products or services.
+To put it very briefly, we could say that trade indicators serve to To check that our sales strategies are working as planned, whether we are achieving the commercial objectives we have set for ourselves in the short, medium and long term.

-As you can imagine, using the different trade indicators available to us is key to any company large or small, In view of its importance, sales experts have devoted a great deal of time and talent to developing a new sales strategy, which is based on the following different trade indicators What are these KPIs?
-We look at them in the next section.
+As you can imagine, using the various trading indicators available to us is key to any company, large or small, from any sector of activity, whether manufacturing products or offering services… Given their importance, sales experts have dedicated a great deal of time and talent to developing different trade indicators that adapt to the personality, characteristics and needs of each organisation.
+What are those KPIs?
+We'll look at them in the next section.

 3 essential business indicators for your business

-As we were telling you a moment ago, knowing and applying various business indicators is vital for any kind of business with competitive drive who wants to remain in the market for many years.
-There are dozens of KPIs, but from our point of view, there are three trade indicators that any type of company should know and use: commercial margin indicators, those that measure final customer satisfaction and commercial ROI indicators.
-Let's take a look at some details about them:
+As we were saying a moment ago, knowing and applying various business indicators is vital for any type of business with eagerness to compete that wish to remain in their market for many years.
+There are dozens of KPIs, but from our point of view, there are three trade indicators that any type of company should know and use: gross margin indicators, those that measure final consumer satisfaction, and ROI commercial indicators.
+Let's look at some details about them:

 Trade margin indicator

-One of the oldest trade indicators is the one at the top of our must-have list: the trade margin indicator.
+One of the oldest trading indicators is the one that tops our must-have list: the trade margin indicator.
 I'm sure you're familiar with it: it's the one that measure the difference between the selling price of a product or service and the cost of producing it.
-It is a classic indicator, but it is still essential in the complex economic fabric in which we live.
+It is a classic indicator, but it remains indispensable in the complex economic fabric that we now live in.

 Final consumer satisfaction indicator

-The popularisation of technology and the globalisation of the market have led to a standardisation of the average quality of products and services offered by companies.
-Thus, today it is it is difficult to stand out for quality, However, it is possible to do so in order to improve the customer's final experience, consumer engagement and customer loyalty improving the overall satisfaction you feel towards our products and services, quality of care provided, technical service, technical service, telephone service, etc.
+The popularisation of technology and market globalisation have led to the standardisation of the average quality of products and services offered by companies.
+Thus, nowadays it is it is difficult to stand out for quality, but it is possible to do it by the capacity to improve the final customer experience, consumer engagement and customer loyalty improving overall satisfaction with our products, services, quality of care provided, technical support, telephone service, etc.

-Ultimately, measuring this ultimate consumer satisfaction has become a a mainstay of our marketing and sales system and, logically, we must continuously measure this satisfaction using a business indicator complemented by a quality indicator.
+Ultimately, measuring that final consumer satisfaction has become a pillar for our marketing and sales system and, logically, we must continuously measure that satisfaction using a commercial indicator supplemented with a quality indicator.

 ROI indicator

-Measuring ROI or, in other words, to measure effectiveness of our online marketing strategy has become a maxim of our online sales processes and, of course, there are many free or paid business indicators that we can (and should) use.
+Measuring ROI or, in other words, to measure effectiveness from our online marketing strategy has become a mantra of our online sales processes and, of course, there are many free or paid business indicators that we can (and should) use.

-Of course, there are many more trade indicators We could recommend, but in our opinion these three are the most basic ones that every entrepreneur should know and try out.
+Of course, there are many more trading indicators what we could recommend, but in our opinion these three are the most basic that every entrepreneur should know and try.

 Related publications